txt/plm19/doc/week5.md

 where agents react to observations by making conclusions that define higher-level observations.
 Good when

-- A complete seaerch is not feasible
+- A complete search is not feasible
-- Need to experiment with different algorithms in the same subtask
+- Need to experiment with different algorithms in the same sub-task
 - Using disjoint algorithms perhaps exploiting  parallelism

 _**Structure**_

-- A multi-layerd global space (the blackboard)
+- A multi-layered global space (the blackboard)
 - Some networking architecture where the global space can be shared across multiple executables, machines, cities, countries.
 - Agents that read from layer i and write to layer i+1